 Suicide Prevention

 This is a new program that I’m offering in response to requests from administrators across the country.
-This sensitive subject was an integral part of my curriculum over the span of my career, and I’ve literally lost count of how many of my former students have written or called me (sometimes thirty years after the fact) to tell me that they had used what they had learned in class as a bridge between a person who was contemplating ending their life and those who were trained to professionally help them.
+This sensitive subject was an integral part of my curriculum over the span of my career.
+I’ve lost count of how many of my former students have written or called me (sometimes thirty years after the fact) to tell me that they had used what they had learned in class as a bridge between a person who was contemplating ending their life and those who were trained to professionally help them.

 What To Expect: